Bresdersh/Ravioli/README.md

 # Ravioli
 Design for my portfolio using a flexbox.

-Used technologies: HTML, CSS, SASS and NPM.
+Technologies: HTML, CSS, SASS, JavaScript, BEM and NPM.